databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-build-poc.md

             - Carefully review each document that the system returns in response to your question.
             - Use the thumbs up/down feature to indicate whether the document was relevant to the question asked.
 A thumbs up signifies relevance, while a thumbs down indicates the document was not useful.

-         Thank you for your time and effort in testing {RAG_APP_NAME}.
+         Thank you for your time and effort in testing {AGENT_NAME}.
 Your contributions are essential to delivering a high-quality product to our end users."""

          print(instructions_to_reviewer)
       ```